Empress Wu (Zhaolie): Life

 Lady Wu was from Chenliu Commandery (陳留郡), which is around present-day Kaifeng, Henan.
 She was born sometime in the late Eastern Han dynasty.
 She had an elder brother, Wu Yi (吴懿).
 The siblings lost their father at a young age.
 However her father, whose name is not recorded in history, was a friend of Liu Yan, therefore Lady Wu followed him into Yi Province (covering present-day Sichuan and Chongqing) when Liu Yan was made the governor in 188.
 Liu Yan had imperial ambition and knew that a physiognomist once assessed that Lady Wu would rise to high nobility.
 Because of this prediction and due to the friendship between her father and Liu Yan, she was married to Liu Yan's son Liu Mao (劉瑁) who accompanied him.
 After Liu Mao's death, she did not remarry.
-(Note: Liu Mao died between late 208 and 214.)
+(Note: Liu Mao died between late 208 and 214.
+There is ambiguity in the birth order of Liu Zhang and Liu Mao in Sanguozhi.
+In Liu Yan's biography, Liu Mao was recorded as being Liu Yan's youngest son.
+However, in Liu Zhang's biography, Liu Mao became Liu Zhang's elder brother.)

 When Liu Bei seized Yi Province from Lady Wu's brother-in-law Liu Zhang in 214, he had been effectively divorced from his wife Lady Sun, the younger sister of Sun Quan.
 Many of Liu Bei's subordinates encouraged him to take Lady Wu as his wife.
 However, he was hesitant because Liu Mao and he were of the same clan.
-(Note: Liu Mao was also a brother of Liu Zhang, the original governor of the Yi province whom Liu Bei had recently conquered.
-There is ambiguity in the birth order of Liu Zhang and Liu Mao in Sanguozhi.
-In Liu Yan's biography, Liu Mao was recorded as being Liu Yan's youngest son.
-However, in Liu Zhang's biography, Liu Mao became Liu Zhang's elder brother.)
 In order to convince Liu Bei, Fa Zheng reminded Liu that Duke Wen of Jin was betrothed to Huai Ying, even though he was the brother of her previous husband, Duke Huai of Jin.
 Therefore, Liu Bei agreed and he married Lady Wu.